max-ri/Guidelime/README.md

 <img src="https://i.imgur.com/6aCB623.png" alt="Guidelime"/>

 *This is for WoW Classic and Burning Crusade Classic.
-It will not run on private servers and/or Shadowlands.
-(If you only want to take a look at the editor e.g., it will load on Shadowlands if you select "load out of date addons".)*
+It will not run on private servers and/or retail.
+(If you only want to take a look at the editor e.g., it will load on retail if you select "load out of date addons".)*

 ## Where do I find guides for the addon?